jbearce/new-site/docs/git.md

 - ```
   Prevent infinite loop when no match found in menu list while loop

-  This prevents a memory overflow from occuring when viewing a page which doesn't appear in the menu.
+  This prevents a memory overflow from occurring when viewing a page which doesn't appear in the menu.
   ```
 - `Ensure that users cannot submit a blank email address; Address #43`